VigneshPerumal2/Survey-App/README.md

 - [x] Administrators can analyze the data to gather insights into the fitness habits and goals of the participants.

 ## Bonus Features

-- [x] Responsive design for mobile and desktop views.
 - [x] Graphical representation of survey results for easy analysis.

 ## Installation and Setup